Skip to main content

 Concourse A

-Hosts a variety of airlines primarily operating domestic flights.
-Check-in processes for these airlines are often smoother than in concourses dominated by American Airlines, although congestion can still occur during peak hours.
+Houses a variety of airlines primarily for domestic flights.
+Check-in processes for these airlines tend to be smoother than in concourses dominated by American Airlines.

 • Air Canada